-We have audited the financial statements of Daejan Holdings PLC for the year ended 31 March 2015 set out on pages 39 to 70.
+We have audited the financial statements of Daejan Holdings PLC for the year ended 31 March 2016 set out on pages 42 to 78.
 In our opinion:

-- the financial statements give a true and fair view of the state of the Group's and of the parent company's affairs as at 31 March 2015 and of the Group's profit for the year then ended; - the group financial statements have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; - the parent company financial statements have been properly prepared in accordance with UK Accounting Standards; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006 and, as regards the group financial statements, Article 4 of the IAS Regulation.
+- the financial statements give a true and fair view of the state of the Group's and of the parent company's affairs as at 31 March 2016 and of the Group's profit for the year then ended; - the Group financial statements have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union; - the parent company financial statements have been properly prepared in accordance with UK Accounting Standards FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland; and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006; and, as regards the Group financial statements, Article 4 of the IAS Regulation.